top of page

 A Sacred Beginning to the New Year

 Here at Empowered to Live, we believe that faith meets purpose, and purpose fuels freedom.
-January is not about acceleration; it’s about alignment.
+January isn’t about acceleration; it’s about alignment.
 Before we build anything new, we look back with gratitude and look ahead with intention.
+This past year held conversations that stretched us, healed us, and reminded us that growth isn’t always loud, but it is always meaningful.

 Week 1: Looking Back with Gratitude, Looking Ahead with Purpose